Career control, corporate social responsibility, and diversity and inclusion rank high

 Millennials and Gen Zs look beyond salary and benefits when considering a job.
 Two areas of employer commitment rank high among their priorities: diversity and inclusion (D&I) and corporate social responsibility (CSR).

-According to the U.S. Census Bureau, Millennials are 46 percent non-Caucasian, and Gen Z is 48 percent non-Caucasian.
-So while Millennials and Gen Zs are highly diverse generations, Allegis Group survey respondents with D&I programs in place reveal that:
+According to the U.S. Census Bureau, Millennials are 46% non-Caucasian, and Gen Z are 48% non-Caucasian.
+So while Millennials and Gen Zs are highly diverse generations, Allegis Group survey respondents with D&I programmes in place reveal that:

 Download the Report

-“Employers, It’s Time to Grow Up: Engaging the Millennial and Gen Z Workforce” takes a hard look at what organizations can learn from survey data to improve their ability to recruit and retain talent from these generations, and inform initiatives to meet their needs.
+‘Employers, It’s Time to Grow Up: Engaging the Millennial and Gen Z Workforce’ takes a hard look at what organisations can learn from survey data to improve their ability to recruit and retain talent from these generations, and inform initiatives to meet their needs.
 Highlights include expert tips on how to:

 “Millennial and Gen Z populations are reshaping the global workforce,” Hilger says.
 “Considering their numbers, their skills and the concerns companies have about attracting them, tapping these generations is both a priority and a challenge.
 This white paper provides data and best practices to help employers mature their talent practices and deliver an enriching talent journey that can lead the next generation of workers to their vision of success in work and in life.”

 Allegis Group’s ‘Employers, It’s Time to Grow Up: Engaging the Millennial and Gen Z Workforce’ is available for free download at www.AllegisGroup.com/NextGen.